Learn about browser support and common questions and answers for administrators in the Experience Cloud.

 See the Admin Console User Guide for help.

-User entitlements and product management is performed in the Adobe Admin Console (product link).
+User entitlements and product management are performed in the Adobe Admin Console (product link).

 Important: Analytics administrators, see Manage Analytics Users in the Admin Console about migrating user IDs from Analytics Admin Tools to the Admin Console.